glyfish/glyfish.github.io/_posts/2018-08-25-discrete_cross_correlation_theorem.md

 This section will work through an example calculation of cross correlation using the Cross Correlation Theorem with the goal of verifying an implementation of the algorithm in Python.
 Here use will be made of the time series vector {% katex %}f{% endkatex %} and the transform matrix {% katex %}T{% endkatex %}
-discussed in the previous section, but time series vector also needs to be considered, let,
+discussed in the previous section and an additional time series vector also needs to be considered, let,

 {% katex display %}
 g =